utkuakyuz/virtual-react-json-diff/README.md

 Modify DifferOptions and InlineDiffOptions and see the output.

-Dual Minimap is defaultly shown, to hide middle minimap, just pass ShowSingleMinimap prop to Viewer.
+Dual Minimap is defaultly shown, to hide middle minimap, just pass `ShowSingleMinimap` prop to Viewer.

-To change Diff methods please see DifferOptions.
-By default virtual-react-json-diff uses following configuration.
+To change Diff methods please see `DifferOptions`.
+By default `virtual-react-json-diff` uses following configuration.

 ```
 new Differ({